Panda381/PicoLibSDK/Readme.txt

 	checksum program boot2crc.exe.

 _devices - device definitions and drivers.
 Currently, the ready devices are
-	Pico, Picoino 1.0, PicoinoMini, DemoVGA, PicoPad 0.8 and PicoPad 1.0.
-	The target device is selected at compile time with the c.bat file parameter ('pico', 'picoino10', 'picoinomini', 'demovga', 'picopad08'
+	Pico, Picotron, Picoino 1.0, PicoinoMini, DemoVGA, PicoPad 0.8 and PicoPad 1.0.
+The target device is selected at compile time with the c.bat file parameter ('pico', 'picotron', 'picoino10', 'picoinomini', 'demovga', 'picopad08' or 'picopad10').
-	or 'picopad10').
 If the target device is not specified when compiling the application, the default device is selected by the _setup.bat file.

 _display - drivers for the displays.
-Currently, there is a QVGA display driver
+Currently, there is a mini-VGA display
-	for 8-bit output to a VGA monitor in RGB332 format and 320x240 pixel resolution - this driver is used by the Picoino.
-Next is VGA display driver for 16-bit output to VGA monitor in RGB565 format and 320x240 pixel resolution - this driver is used by the DemoVGA board.
-And last, a TFT display driver for 16-bit RGB565 format at 320x240 pixel resolution - this driver is used by PicoPad.
+	driver for 4/8/15/16-bit output to a VGA monitor with 320x240 up to 800x600 pixel resolution.
+And TFT display driver for 16-bit RGB565 format at 320x240 pixel resolution - this driver is used by PicoPad.

 _doc - documentation, SDK Programmer's Guide.